Cross-section definition

 E - Young's modulus, [kN/m²]

-Relation between form factor v of the cross section and shear area defined as following:
+The form factor v of the cross section is related to the shear area as follows:

 Relation between form factor of the cross section and shear areaRelation between form factor of the cross section and shear areaRelation between form factor of the cross section and shear area